mkozjak/koa-cache-lite/README.md

 * `cacheKeyPrefix`: `{String}` Cache key prefix for storing.
 * `debug`: `{Boolean}` Flag showing whether to debug the middleware or not.

+### cache.middleware() -> Generator

+Start the caching process and returns a generator which can be used in conjunction with koa.use().